zurgeg/linux_rocksmith/guides/tonelibgfx.md

 # What is this?

+This is not an advertisement, it's just the tool I know of.

 I want to explain how you can use other tools in your Rocksmith setup and want to show it using Tonelib-GFX, which is a pretty nice tool made for guitar and bass input.

 # Let Tonelib-GFX process via JACK